Port Authority of Allegheny County provides public transportation services throughout Pittsburgh and Allegheny County.

 More improvements are in the works, including bus stop consolidation and streamlined Downtown circulation.
 Additionally, a coalition of city and county government, community organizations and major institutions has partnered with Port Authority to begin exploring the possibility of on-street bus rapid transit for the Downtown-Oakland corridor, where revitalization of the Uptown area has become a regional focus.

-In 2012, Port Authority also introducted the ConnectCard smart card system to make fare payment easier and more convenient for riders.
-ConnectCard rollout continues into 2013 and this year will also bring the first stages of a new real-time service information system.
+In 2012, Port Authority introduced the ConnectCard smart card system to make fare payment easier and more convenient for riders.
+The year 2014 will bring the roll-out of a real-time vehicle tracking system to further enhance the rider experience.

 To deliver outstanding transportation services that connect people to life